YtxCash/YTX/README.md

 ## UserGuide

 Welcome!
-Let me introduce you to YTX, a stand-alone software designed to make life simpler.
-Inspired by [GnuCash](https://gnucash.org), functioning like a lightweight ERP, though not yet perfect.
+Today, I’d like to introduce you to YTX, a stand-alone software designed to simplify your work.
+Inspired by [GnuCash](https://gnucash.org), functioning like a lightweight ERP, though it’s not yet perfect.

 ### Introduction